 The water usually gets into the basement in one of several ways:

 - Overflow from the groundwater if your basement level is lower than the water table

 - Through your perimeter drains during periods of high water, such as rainstorms and flooding

 Much of the water that gets into the sump pit contains debris, which helps to block up your drainage system and makes flooding more likely during high water and heavy rains.
 The installation of a sump pump allows the pumping of water and waste from the sump pit through a discharge pipe leading to the outside of the building or from the basement if it is below the sewer.
 This process not only prevents flooding but helps to reduce dampness in your basement.

 You need to install a sump pump if you have a basement at risk of flooding, and any of the following applies:

 - Your home currently doesn’t have a sump pit drainage system

 - Your existing sump pump is faulty, makes noises or no longer works effectively

 Your sump pump installation is just the first step towards protecting your basement from flooding.
-The pump plays an important role in your home’s infrastructure, and without adequate maintenance the pump may fail.
+The pump plays an essential role in your home’s infrastructure, and without adequate maintenance, the pump may fail.
 Test the pump twice a year in spring and fall, before the heavy rains arrive.
 The pump should also be removed and cleaned thoroughly on an annual basis, so one of these checks can take place at the time of cleaning.
-Clean the pump by removing all dead leaves, dirt and other debris, then use your garden hose to fill it with water.
+Clean the pump by removing all dead leaves, dirt, and other debris, then use your garden hose to fill it with water.
 The float should rise and activate the pump.
 If your system refuses to start for any reason, you may need professional help from your local plumber.

 Make a battery backup part of your sump pump system.
 In the event of a power outage, the pump will be unable to operate and leave you with all the damage of a flooded basement.
 A battery backup will help to keep your basement warm and dry right through the year.